swamybabun/Python/README.md

 Cool right...
 Keep going..

 As of now, we have seen different data types which can hold a single value.
-But what to do when we need to store multiple values in a single variable...?
+But what to do, when we need to store multiple values in a single variable...?

 The answer is **List**.
 Let us see how list works.